will-cat/wilfredNjeru/README.md

 Hi there, Am Wilfred 👋

-I am an IT Student, currently in pre final year student at SSIPMT, Raipur
+I am an IT Student, currently in my final year student at NIBS College Ruiru, Kenya

 <h3> 🛠 &nbsp;Tech Stack</h3>